breach-report/breachreport-api/README.md

 ## Overview

-The Breach Report API team monitors the internet for information about data breaches.
-Currently, our database contains information about over 12B compromised user accounts.
+Breach Report monitors the internet for information about data breaches.
+Currently, the compiled database contains information about over 12B compromised user accounts.
 Your applications can access this information via Breach Report API.

 ## Getting started

-Before using Breach Report API, make sure you've registered at [Breach Report API portal](https://breachreport.com) so you can get and use [the unique API key](docs/01-before-using-api.md/#getting-the-api-key).
+Before using Breach Report API, make sure you've registered at [Breach Report portal](https://breachreport.com/portal/signup) so you can get and use [the unique API key](docs/01-before-using-api.md/#getting-the-api-key).

 When you use Breach Report API, include the key in each API call header.